-WP.29 decided in March 2022 that all GRs perform a screening of UN Regulations and UN GTRs regarding their fitness for Automated Driving Systems (ADS) until March 2023 and agreed to resume consideration of a coordinated approach for reporting.
+WP.29 decided in March 2022 that all GRs perform a screening of UN Regulations and UN GTRs regarding their fitness for ADS until March 2023 and agreed to resume consideration of a coordinated approach for reporting.
 Several GRs created Task Forces, that already exchanged views on the process and have started the screening exercise.
+WP.29 invited GRs to start the work on amending the regulations, taking into account the activities of the IWGs on VMAD and FRAV.
+WP.29 also requested the GRs to present a timeline for amending the remaining relevant regulations at the WP.29 session in March 2024.